Answers to some of the more frequently asked questions about the studio.

 Loose clothing (such as sweat pants or long t-shirts) prevents the teacher from seeing if you are executing the movements correctly.
 A hip scarf is recommended to frame hip movement as you develop those fabulous shimmies, but you won’t need one for your first class.
 Please do not wear glass beaded hip scarves as they can break and cut feet.

-Sahara Dancewear and hip scarves are available for sale at the studios.
+Sahara Dancewear and hip scarves are available for purchase in our online souk (store).

 WHAT CLASS MATERIALS SHOULD I BRING?